SamuelTegsten/SamuelTegsten/README.md

-# Welcome to the profile of Samuel Tegsten!
+# Welcome to the profile of Samuel Tegsten! 👋

-## Computer enthusiast with a passion for software software engineering & cybersecurity
+## Computer enthusiast with a passion for software software engineering & cybersecurity :computer:

-### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden.
+### I am currently studying computer technology in my 2:nd year at the Royal institute of technology in Stockholm-Sweden. :sweden:

-## My courses in the area of computer technology and engineering practices have so far included:
+#### My courses in the area of computer technology and engineering practices have so far included:
 - Information technology and engineering methodology :heavy_check_mark:
 - Linear algebra and analysis	:heavy_check_mark:
 - Programming, basic course in C :heavy_check_mark: